 The Committee discusses with management and ultimately approves the values, mix, and type of annual grants for senior executives, subject to the terms of an executive's employment agreement.
-In determining the value, mix, and type of awards, the Committee takes into consideration the above objectives and the competitive assessment of total compensation reviewed by the independent compensation consultant and reviews the LTIP with its independent compensation consultant and reviews the LTIP with its independent compensation consultant and reviews the LTIP with its independent compensation consultant and reviews the LTIP with its independent compensation consultant and reviews the LTIP with its independent compensation consultant and senior management.
+In determining the value, mix, and type of awards, the Committee takes into consideration the above objectives and the competitive assessment of total compensation reviewed by the independent compensation consultant and reviews the LTIP with its independent compensation consultant and senior management.